gorkafraga/guidesbook/_sources/1-General tools/GUIDE_python.md

 - Activate the environment you want to work on
 - Type 'spyder' and keep on working on Spyder IDE

-## Exporting environment across platforms (e.g., from windows to Linux)
+## Exporting environment across platforms
-Imagine you created an environment in one computer and you want now to run those analysis in a remote desktop in another computer (which may have a different operating system).
+For example iff you created an environment in one computer and want to run those analysis in a remote desktop with a different operating system.
 You can export the environment and import it in the other computer.
 But if the OS are different the dependencies might change (but you still want to have the same version of python and packages if possible). https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#sharing-an-environment
 * Create an environment: specify python version
 * Export your environment:  e.g., conda env export > spyder-env.yml --from-history
 * Import (...)

-## Tips
+## Mixed tips

-* Install MAMBA: a more efficient solver than Conda..
-* STATSMODELS package with similar stuff as R , more complete than scipy
-* https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#sharing-an-environment  ---- Check exporting an environment file across platform.
-We need to –from-history flag when exporting environment (conda env export  –from-history) so that in when installing the environment in a new system Conda will solve the required dependencies (e.g., if we have an environment in windows and we want to use the same packages in Linux,  dependencies might differ between the two OS)

 ## keywords:
 pip = package manager works from any environment